 The marketing of science in the tv age

 “The cosmos is all it is, or ever was or ever will be.
 The contemplations of the cosmos stir us.
 There is a tingling in the spine, that catch in the voice.
 A faint sensation as if a distant memory of falling from a great height.
 We know we are approaching the grandest of mysteries.
 The size and age of the cosmos are beyond ordinary human understanding.
 Lost somewhere between immensity and eternity is our tiny planetary home, the Earth.
 Our future depends on how well we understand this cosmos in which we float like a speck of dust in the morning sky.”Carl Sagan

 More recently Jim Al-Khalili‘s (Professor of Physics, University of Surrey) BAFTA nominated series on Chemistry: A Volatile History and Alice Roberts‘ (medical doctor, anthropologist and Professor at the University of Birmingham) The Incredible Human Journey have won widespread acclaim.
 Both series have powerful narratives.
-As testimony to their abilities, both are now Professors in Public Engagement in Science by their respective Universities.
+As testimony to their abilities, both are now Professors in Public Engagement in Science at their respective Universities.

 Where the marketing of science started?

 But the promotion of science predates the television age.
-The Royal Institution of Science has championed public interest in science for 200 years.
+The Royal Institution of Science first championed public interest in science some 200 years ago.
 Started by Michael Faraday in 1825, they are most famous for their Christmas Lectures.
-Situated in Albemarle Street in London, this is the site of the first one-way system – established to marshall gentry in their horse-drawn carriages to and from the Royal Institution.
+Situated in Albemarle Street in London, this is also the site of the first one-way system – established to marshall gentry in their horse-drawn carriages to and from the Royal Institution.